 Posted on by Jane Pritchard

-Tags: Adolphe Adam, American Ballet Theatre, history, jane pritchard, Jules Perrot, Kirov, Konstantin Sergeyev, La bayadère, Le Corsaire, Marius Petipa, odalisques, pas de deux, pirates, Vaslav Orlikowsky
+Tags: Adolphe Adam, American Ballet Theatre, History, Jane Pritchard, Jules Perrot, Kirov, Konstantin Sergeyev, La bayadère, Le Corsaire, Marius Petipa, Odalisques, pas de deux, Pirates, Vaslav Orlikowsky, web

 With a cast of pirates, odalisques and slave dealers it is obvious that the ballet Le Corsaire (The Pirate) is somewhat different from the usual fairy tale or legend-based fantasies of long 19th century ballets.
 It includes some fantastic elements, dreams of animated flowers and drug-sprinkled lotus blossoms, which clearly link it to the period of its origin, but its appeal lies in its spectacular nature.
 Located in a seraglio and pirates lair in the Ottoman Empire Le Corsaire’s narrative encompasses abduction, murder and shipwreck linking it more closely to the silver screen of Hollywood than our usual understanding of romantic and academic ballets of a century and a half ago.